-Together with the United Nations High Commissioner for Refugees (UNHCR) and its implementing partner the International Middle East Peace Research Center (IMPR Humanitarian), FTA hosted a briefing on ‘Integration of Syrian Nationals into the Turkish Labour Market’ on 20 February in Istanbul, Turkey.
+FTA, in collaboration with United Nations High Commissioner for Refugees (UNHCR) and its implementing partner the International Middle East Peace Research Center (IMPR Humanitarian), hosted a briefing session on ‘Integration of Syrian Nationals into the Turkish Labour Market’ on 20 February in Istanbul, Turkey.

-FTA Country Representative, Muge Tuna introduced the association’s work in Turkey and the impact of the situation among its network; representing 345 members sourcing from over 1,750 Turkish producers.
-On a support level, Özgül Baz, Livelihoods Programmes from IMPR, provided very practical guidance to participants on the process, requirements and backing available for Syrian nationals’ pursuit of work permits.
-While from a practical, company perspective, El Corte Inglés shared its experiences of collaborating with IMPR to attain work permits and the success of the training offered.
-Finally, UNHCR’s Livelihoods Officer, Damla Taşkın outlined UNHCR’s programmes to support the attainment of work permits and also explained the vocational training available; including for those looking to establish a business in Turkey and to enhance awareness of labour issues in the private sector.
+During the meeting, FTA Turkey Representative, Muge Tuna introduced the association’s work in the country, where over 300 FTA members source from some 1,750 local producers.
+On a support level, IMPR provided practical guidance on the process, requirements and backing available for Syrian nationals’ pursuit of work permits, while El Corte Inglés shared its experience collaborating with this organisation.
+Finally, UNHCR outlined its programmes to support the attainment of work permits and to provide vocational training.

 The more than 100 producers, companies and auditors in attendance gained knowledge, tools and experiences to support Syrian labour rights in Turkey.
 Following a Question and Answers’ session, the five main takeaways are as follows: